ABHIJITHNAIR2006/preporbitproto/blueprint.md

 - The form includes fields for personal information, education, and experience.
 - The resume is generated and displayed on the page.

+### Skill Building Page

+- Provides curated resources for Data Structures and Algorithms (DSA) and Web Development.
+- Resources are categorized by topic.
+- Each resource includes a link to an external website.

 ### Contact Us Page

 - A contact form to allow users to send messages on a dedicated page.